Fairchild Channel F: Alpex and RAVEN

+Fairchild redesign

+Lawson, who had first been hired by Fairchild in 1970, already had prior experience with video games.
+In 1972, while attempting to sell a character generator chip to Syzygy Co. (later renamed to Atari), Lawson meet Al Alcorn and saw an early version of Pong.
+Lawson later developed his own arcade game in 1975, Demolition Derby, which used the F8 processor but was never mass produced.
+After meeting with Alpex, Lawson was picked to head a new video game division aimed at turning the RAVEN prototype into a viable product using an F8 processor.

 Lawson worked with industrial designer Nick Talesfore and mechanical engineer Ronald A. Smith to turn the prototype into a viable project.
-Jerry Lawson replaced the 8080 with Fairchild's own F8 CPU; while Nick Talesfore and Ron Smith were responsible for adapting the prototype's complex keyboard controls into a single control stick, and encasing the ROM circuit boards into plastic cartridges reminiscent of 8-track tapes.
+Jerry Lawson replaced the 8080 with Fairchild's own F8 CPU, while Nick Talesfore and Ron Smith were responsible for adapting the prototype's complex keyboard controls into a single control stick and encasing the ROM circuit boards into plastic cartridges reminiscent of 8-track tapes.
 Talesfore and Smith collaborated on the styling and function of the 8 degrees of freedom hand controller.
 They were responsible for the design of the hand controllers, console, and video game cartridges.
 Talesfore also worked with graphic designer Tom Kamafugi, who did the original graphic design for the early video cartridges cartons.

 John Donatoni, the marketing director of Fairchild's video games division, stated that the console followed the razor and blades model where they would sell the "hardware, and then we're going to make the profit on the cartridge sales".
 Their marketing campaign was conducted by Ogilvy.

 Fairchild announced the console at the Consumer Electronics Show on June 14, 1976, and the Federal Communications Commission approved it for sale on October 20.
 It was released as the Video Entertainment System (VES) at the price of $169.95, but renamed to the Channel F the next year.
-Channel F was unable to compete against Atari's Video Computer System (VCS) as the console only had 22 games compared to Atari's 187.
+Channel F was unable to compete against Atari's Atari 2600 as the console only had 22 games compared to Atari's 187.
 Marketing for the console included an event featuring Ken Uston playing Video Blackjack and commercials starring Milton Berle.

 The console was licensed in Europe to television manufacturers and led to the clone consoles of Ingelen Telematch Processor in Austria, Barco Challenger in Belgium, ITT Telematch-Processor and Nordmende Color Teleplay μP in Germany, Dumont Videoplay System and Emerson Videoplay System in Italy, Luxor TV-Datorspel and Luxor Video Entertainment Computer in Sweden, and Grandstand Video Entertainment Computer in the United Kingdom.
 Both models of the Saba Videoplay were sold in Germany and Italy.